The Teahouse of the August Moon (film)

-The Teahouse of the August Moon is a 1956 American comedy film directed by Daniel Mann and starring Marlon Brando.
-It satirizes the U.S. occupation and Americanization of the island of Okinawa following the end of World War II in 1945.
+The Teahouse of the August Moon is a 1956 American comedy film in CinemaScope, directed by Daniel Mann, and starring Marlon Brando, Glenn Ford, Machiko Kyō, Eddie Albert, and Paul Ford.
+It is adapted by John Patrick from his 1953 play, in turn based on the 1951 novel by Vern J. Sneider.
+The film satirizes the U.S. occupation and Americanization of the island of Okinawa following the end of World War II in 1945.